Ego is me. Soul is we.

 5. it could be the dusty and dry air being stirred up by the heater inside my room that usually dries my mouth, my skin and messes up my health a bit

 6. it can be my body's way to signal that I have to speak/ share what's within me

 7. maybe my twin has been wanting to communicate with me and I've picked up on his fear that manifested in my body - despite I feel I am over us "twin flame experts" say that the connection will never be over so we can continue to feel each other's energy in the physical form.
-I have listened to many tarot readers on youtube since September and most of them talk about someone in my life who wants to reach out to apologize but fear is holding them back etc. It must be my twin and it's been months for the same energy showing up repeatedly.
+I have listened to many tarot readers on youtube since September and most of them talk about someone in my life who wants to reach out to apologise but fear is holding them back etc. It must be my twin and it's been months for the same energy showing up repeatedly.
 I think it was the same energy pattern at this time last year.
-Anyway, I observed my feelings in that regard and I say that I still want to experience that soul-nourishing, belonging, home feeling, supportive unconditional love and I don't see it would happen with him.
+Anyway, I observed my feelings in that regard and I say that I still want to experience that soul nourishing, belonging, home feeling, supportive unconditional love and I don't see it would happen with him.
 I don't see him in my life.
 That's good news!
 It means I have graduated in emotionally unavailable wounded men and I am cool to move on to let someone else in.
 I did actually meet someone new but it is too early to say if we are heading in the same direction.

 Somebody posted this EGO VS SOUL image on instagram that I saved to be able to share it with you.
 Beautifully written lines.
 I don't find the creator of the image so in case, it's your work, please contact me and I tag you.